DenisHumen/ETHmachine/README.md

 ### Donation ``` TRC20 - TRWzXZE16bgJg3eHa9n8q4ioZjMgKHwF9a ```
 <img src="usdt.jpg" alt="Donation" width="150"/>

+## About

-This repository contains scripts to check Ethereum wallet balances using different methods and APIs.
-Below is a description of each script and how to run them.
+This project provides a set of scripts to check Ethereum wallet balances using different methods and APIs.
+It supports fetching balances from the Sepolia testnet, Ethereum mainnet, and Base network.
+The scripts read wallet addresses from a file, fetch their balances, and write the results to an output file.

 ## General Usage